 Rollin’ on the River: Soft coolers are generally not well-liked among those who need something that won’t fall apart on them and gives them the insulation they need.

-If you are a soft cooler fan, then you won’t find a better insulated, more easily carried softie than the Dura Soft.
+If you are a soft cooler fan, then you won’t find a better insulated, more easily carried softie than the Arctic Zone.

 It keeps ice fresh for 48 full hours before leaving you with a puddle, but that is astoundingly high for a softshell and plenty of time for taking along a few deli types of meat or microbrews to be shared during a weekend trip.